NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 in {{Section 3 of !RFC5033}}, which allows for CUBIC's behavior as defined in this document.

+Specifically, CUBIC may increase the congestion window more aggressively than Reno during the congestion avoidance phase.
+According to {{!RFC5681}}, during congestion avoidance, the sender must not increment cwnd by more than SMSS bytes once per RTT, whereas CUBIC may increase cwnd much more aggressively.
+Additionally, CUBIC recommends the HyStart++ algorithm {{!I-D.ietf-tcpm-hystartplusplus}} for slow start, which allows for cwnd increases of more than SMSS bytes for incoming acknowledgments during slow start, while this behavior is not allowed as part of {{!RFC5681}}
+standard.

 Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor of CUBIC, was selected as the default TCP congestion control algorithm by Linux in the year 2005 and had been used for several years by the